-The Meaning of Numbers: The Number 60
+Meaning of Numbers: The Number 60

 Part of the meaning of the number 60 is derived from the fact that it is consider the threshold of when a person enters the last major phase of their life.
-The Apostle Paul warned Timothy that the church should not financially support widows less than sixty years old.
+The Apostle Paul warned Timothy that the church should not financially support widows less than 60 years old.
 This was because those who were younger were considered able to remarry or strong enough to support themselves (1Timothy 5:3 - 11).

 Isaac, after his wife is healed of being barren, has his first two sons (Esau and Jacob) when he is 60 years old (Genesis 25:26).

-The number 60 and worshipping God
+Number 60 and Worshipping God

 Many offerings were made by the Israelites after Moses set up, anointed and sanctified God's wilderness tabernacle.
-Sixty rams, along with the same number of male goats and lambs that were a year old, were given as an offering when the altar was dedicated (Numbers 7:1, 88).
+Sixty rams, along with the same number of male goats and lambs that were a year old, were given as an offering when the altar was dedicated (Num.
+7:1, 88).

 Jerusalem's first temple, built by King Solomon, was 60 cubits long by 20 cubits wide by 30 cubits high (1Kings 6:2, 2Chronicles 3:3).